Young startups need to grow 30% year over year or they’ll die, while large corporations are happy with 5% annual growth.

 Pricing: $10 minimum a day, 35 cents a click is recommended

 I love this newsletter, it’s not a tool but its better!
 GrowthHackingIdea emails you one crazy short growth hacking idea per day.
 The ideas are concise and better yet, they’re laid out in easily implementable steps which saves a ton of time.
 This newsletter grew to 17K+ subscribers through invite only in just 3 months.
 The subscribers include marketers at Microsoft, Salesforce, TechStars, Hubspot, Coca-Cola, Indiegogo, Disney, 500 startups, LinkedIn, Adobe.
 Nice source of new growth hacking ideas for startups to test.
+A lot of the hacks shared in this newsletter can be found in this nice compilation of the best growth hacks.

 Got any to add?
 Feel free to add your favorite ones below.